-Projected at \$379 million or 41% of the overall budget.
+Projected at \$373 million or 38% of the overall budget.
 Tuition revenue represents the largest portion of the university's operating budget.

-• Direct state tax support
+Direct state tax support

-Projected at more than \$176 million or 19% of the overall budget.
-Direct state tax support represents the second largest portion of the university's operating budget and includes a \$26.3 million increase over the prior year.
+Projected at \$191 million or 19% of the overall budget.
+Direct state tax support represents the second largest portion of the university's operating budget and includes a \$14.2 million increase in this year's enacted state budget.

-Fee revenue
+• Fee revenue